jdoleary/Spellmasons/docs/TasksCurrent.md

+# To do before Playtest
+- m: dragger cast animation
+- bug: Scaled down units (due to split) may render z-index on top of bigger units that are lower than them
+- bug: clone / split yielded error: 'Failed to load player because cannot find associated unit with ID 0'
-# From Dad playtest
+# 2022.10.12
-- Explain that decoy needs to be closer
 - copy: explain curse cards better, their copy is hard to understand out of context
-- I saw "spell will damage you" when he was casting on an already dying guy after the portal spanwed

-# 2022.10.12
 - *: Test on different resolutions
     - *: fix inventory visibility on all resolutions
 - Change protection from direct cast to a blessing so it's less confusing